 - Direct opposition to British Values

-- Use of inappropriate language (especially language associated with extremist-ideologies).
-Possession of extremist literature.
+- Use of inappropriate language (especially language associated with extremistideologies).Possession of extremist literature.

 - Sudden unexpected behavioural changes.

 - The expression of extremist views.

-- Advocating violent actions and means. - Change in social circles, including association with known extremists. - Seeking to recruit others to an extremist ideology. - Visiting known extremist sites on the internet, including groups on social media. - Possession/display of extremist insignia/symbols. - Veneration of known terrorists. - Drastic changes in appearance / body art.
+- Advocating violent actions and means.

+- Change in social circles, including association with known extremists.

+- Seeking to recruit others to an extremist ideology.

+- Visiting known extremist sites on the internet, including groups on social media.

+- Possession/display of extremist insignia/symbols.

+- Veneration of known terrorists.

+- Drastic changes in appearance / body art.

-2.3 Safer Recruitment
+3.3 Safer Recruitment

-Tiro Ltd will take all possible steps to prevent unsuitable persons working with young or at-risk learners and in doing so will follow the good practice contained within the legislative document Safeguarding Children and Safer Recruitment in Education (2019)
+Tiro Training Ltd will take all possible steps to prevent unsuitable persons working with young or at-risk learners and in doing so will follow the good practice contained within the legislative document Safeguarding Children and Safer Recruitment in Education (2019)

-2.3.1 When interviewing potential staff, we will ensure that:
+3.3.1 When interviewing potential staff, we will ensure that:

-- There is an open recruitment process - There is a rigorous interview with specific questions relating to Safeguarding - Applicant identity and claims to academic or vocational qualifications will be verified - References will be taken up by direct contact with referees - Evidence of the date of birth and address of the applicant will be obtained - Where appropriate, an Enhanced Disclosure and Barring Service Check will be conducted. - Where a position requires an Enhanced DBS check this will be made clear on the job advert
+- There is an open recruitment process. - There is a rigorous interview with specific questions relating to Safeguarding. - Applicant identity and claims to academic or vocational qualifications will be verified. - References will be taken up by direct contact with referees. - Evidence of the date of birth and address of the applicant will be obtained. - Where appropriate, an Enhanced Disclosure and Barring Service Check will be conducted. - Where a position requires an Enhanced DBS check this will be made clear on the job advert.

-2.3.2 During interviews the panel will explore:
+3.3.2 During interviews the panel will explore:

-- The applicant's ability to support our commitment to safeguarding and promoting the welfare of young or vulnerable learners - Any gaps in the applicant's employment history - Any concerns or discrepancies arising from the information obtained
+- The applicant's ability to support our commitment to safeguarding and promoting the welfare of young or vulnerable learners. - Any gaps in the applicant's employment history. - Any concerns or discrepancies arising from the information obtained.

-2.3.3 Post Appointment
+3.3.3 Post Appointment

-2.3.3.1 All staff will take part in an induction programme which will vary dependent on the nature of the role.
+3.3.3.1 All staff will take part in an induction programme which will vary dependent on the nature of the role.
 The purpose of this will be to:

-- Ensure individuals receive Safeguard training - Ensure that individuals are aware of reporting concerns and who the Designated Persons for Safeguarding are - Ensure that individuals are aware of other relevant policies and procedures; i.e. disciplinary procedure, E&D Policy, Procedure to undertake following a young or vulnerable learner confiding about or suspecting a case of abuse or neglect - Provide awareness and explanations of relevant policies and procedures - Provide support for the role in which they have been engaged - Provide opportunities for a new member of staff to ask questions or discuss concerns relating to their role or responsibilities - Enable individual line managers and colleagues to recognise any concerns about the person's ability or suitability from the outset and address them if deemed appropriate
+- Ensure individuals receive Safeguard training. - Ensure that individuals are aware of reporting concerns and who the Designated Persons for Safeguarding are. - Ensure that individuals are aware of other relevant policies and procedures, i.e. disciplinary procedure, E&D Policy, and how to handle a Safeguarding disclosure. - Provide support for the role in which they have been engaged. - Provide opportunities for a new member of staff to ask questions or discuss concerns relating to their role or responsibilities.

+• Enable individual line managers and colleagues to recognise any concerns about the person's ability or suitability from the outset and address them if deemed appropriate.